 - Demonstrably raise our employees’ skills and competencies to improve our organisational performance through investing in economically valuable training and development.

 The purpose of the Skills Pledge is to ensure that all our staff are skilled, competent and able to make a contribution to the success of the organisation.

 Policy Statement on the Recruitment of Ex-Offenders

-As an organisation using the Criminal Records Bureau (CRB), Disclosure Scotland and Access NI services to assess applicants’ suitability for positions of trust, Autism Initiatives complies fully with their Codes of Practice.
+As an organisation using the Disclosure and Barring Service (DBS), Disclosure Scotland and Access NI services to assess applicants’ suitability for positions of trust, Autism Initiatives complies fully with their Codes of Practice.
 We undertake to treat all applicants for positions fairly, and not discriminate against applicants on the basis of conviction or other information revealed.

 We will provide a copy of this policy and the Code to anyone who asks to see it.

 We are committed to equality of opportunity, to following practices, and to providing a service which is free from unfair and unlawful discrimination.
 We ensure that no applicant or member of staff is subject to less favourable treatment on the grounds of offending background.